 Schools of Hope Racine, a United Way-led initiative in partnership with Racine Unified School District, local businesses, and community members, provides young children with tutors on a regular basis to increase reading achievement in the early grades.

 Through third grade, children learn to read.
 From the fourth grade on, they read to learn.
 Research shows third-grade reading proficiency is a powerful predictor of later academic achievement.
 A student who is not at least moderately successful in reading by the third grade is unlikely to graduate from high school.
 When kids can read, they can succeed.

 During 2015-16, Schools of Hope will serve students at nine Racine Unified elementary schools: Fratt, Giese, Janes, Knapp, North Park, Olympia Brown, Roosevelt, S.C.
-Johnson, Schulte and Wadewitz.
+Johnson, and Wadewitz.
 We anticipate needing 310 volunteer tutors and hope you will be one of them!
 Visit our Frequently Asked Questions page to learn more about becoming a tutor.
 Ready to sign up?
 Click the button at the top of the page to complete the Schools of Hope Volunteer Tutor Application.